important alert

 • An Emergency Medical Technician (EMT) license is not required to apply but is required at time of conditional offer of employment.
 Because EMT classes often fill up quickly and may take 3-6 months to complete, potential applicants are strongly encouraged to pursue EMT certification as soon as possible.
 Find a list of EMS educational institutions in Oregon here.

 • The Candidate Physical Ability Test (CPAT) is required to apply.
 Become familiar with the minimum physical ability test required at the time of application.
 Maintaining a valid CPAT card prior to the application period is HIGHLY ENCOURAGED.
 Scheduling the CPAT close to or during the application period can be challenging due to limited time slots.
 The acceptable CPAT date range for an upcoming recruitment will be posted here and on the job posting.
-If you anticipate applying for the upcoming entry-level firefighter recruitment in fall/winter 2025, schedule your CPAT now!
-It will be considered valid for the upcoming recruitment.
+If you anticipate applying for a future firefighter recruitment, schedule your CPAT now!
+Always keep a valid CPAT in hand.

 • Maintain and/or establish continuous and relatable work experience that may transfer over to a career as a firefighter.